lem-project/lem-project.github.io/content/en/_index.md

 Many languages are supported with Lem's **built-in LSP support**.

-In addition, after installing lem, you can start developing in Common Lisp at once.
+In addition, after installing lem, you can start developing in Common Lisp and extend the editor while it runs.

 {{< button size="large" relref="installation/ncurses/linux" >}}Getting Started{{< /button >}}